Australia national under-20 rugby union team

-The Junior Wallabies is the national under-20 team that represents Australia playing rugby union.
+The Australia national under-20 rugby union team, nicknamed the Junior Wallabies, is the national under-20 rugby union team that represents Australia.
 The team has been competing at the annual World Rugby U20 Championship since it began in 2008, replacing the previously held under-19 and under-21 championships.
-The team also competes at the Oceania U20 Championship as of 2015.
+The team also competes at the Oceania U20 Championship as of 2015 and the U20 Rugby Championship since 2024.

-Australia's highest finish at the World Rugby Under 20 Championship was as runner-up in 2010 and 2019.
+Australia's highest finish at the World Rugby U20 Championship was second-place in 2010 and 2019.
 The team finished third in 2011 by beating France in the third place playoff, and fourth in 2009 after losing to South Africa 32–5 in the third place playoff.
+The Junior Wallabies also finished second in the first four editions of the Oceania U20 Championship before being crowned champions in 2019 after defeating New Zealand 24–0.

 Team name

 The Junior Wallabies name was incorporated into the Australian under-20 crest prior to the 2018 season, but the name was also previously applied to several other teams in the history of Australian rugby.
 In the era of amateur rugby from the 1950s onwards, the Junior Wallabies team was selected from uncapped players (with no age restriction) to play against touring Test sides or to represent Australia on goodwill tours to Asia and the Pacific.
-Media publications sometimes also used the name Junior Wallabies to refer to age-graded national teams such as the Australian under 19 side, Australian Schoolboys, and later the Australian under 20 team.
+Media publications sometimes also used the name Junior Wallabies to refer to age-graded national teams such as the Australian under-19 side, Australian Schoolboys, and later the Australian under-20 team.

 Overall record

-Summary for all under 20 matches at the World and Oceania championships up to and including the 2022 Oceania Championship:
+Summary for all competitive test matches up to and including the 2025 season: